SCVready/meta-presence/README.md

 # meta-presence
-Yocto Proyect meta layer for the presenceos proyect.
+Yocto Proyect meta layer for the PresenceOS project (see https://github.com/SCVready/kinectalarm).

 This layer is for poky **thud** release and depends on: